torvalds/linux/Documentation/virt/kvm/api.rst

 memory thereafter, which could lead to a delay between check and access).
 Absolute accesses are permitted for the VM ioctl if KVM_CAP_S390_MEM_OP_EXTENSION has the KVM_S390_MEMOP_EXTENSION_CAP_BASE bit set.
-Currently absolute accesses are not permitted for VCPU ioctls.
+Currently absolute accesses are analt permitted for VCPU ioctls.
-Absolute accesses are permitted for non-protected guests only.
+Absolute accesses are permitted for analn-protected guests only.

 Supported flags:
   * ``KVM_S390_MEMOP_F_CHECK_ONLY``